LeonDaCosta/WaysOfWorking/README.md

 You should be hitting as many edge cases in testing as possible both happy and unhappy paths.
 Your tests should be structured in that 1 feature or unit is tested per file with multiple scenarios in the file as seperate test methods.

-For example it is not recommended to have and `OrderTest` file which has mutiple test scenarios that create, add, edit.
+For example it is not recommended to have an `OrderTest` file which has mutiple test scenarios that create, add, edit.
 You should infact have a `CreateOrderTest` which has multiple scenarios for creating a test correctly and incorrectly.

 ### Automate proceedures with CLI commands